Whatley Point Of Hope Center–Honduras

 Fourteen years ago, Dario Delarco saw a need in his hometown of Olanchito, Honduras.
 In the community where he grew up there were children at risk due to poverty and lack of education.
 As a pastor he saw an opportunity to meet physical and spiritual needs through a church and child development center.
 He owned a little property in the community and decided to use it to house two simple buildings.

 The ministry began and has operated with almost no outside help for 14 years.
 When we visited the small facility the Lord immediately placed on our heart the need to assist in the completion of Dario’s vision.
 This location has the potential to make a huge impact in the surrounding community with just a little funding.
 Children need to learn job skills.
-The community and CDC need a water well.
-The CDC needs a paid teacher and helpers, and a cook.
+The community and the center needed a water well.
+The center needed a paid teacher and helpers, and a cook.

 Geography & Climate